 Expertise and training of staff

-Our SENCO, Miss Boult, has 2 years’ experience in this role and has recently completed the NASENCo Award which is a legal requirement for any SENCo new to the role.
-This is a Masters level qualification which provides training for effective leadership of SEN. Miss Boult has always taken a keen interest in supporting SEN pupils and has taught for 6 years prior to the SENCo role in KS1.
-Miss Boult is allocated 3 days a week to manage SEN provision.
+Our SENDCO, Miss Boult, has 3 years’ experience in this role and has completed the NASENCo Award which is a legal requirement for any SENDCo new to the role.
+This is a Masters level qualification which provides training for effective leadership of SEND.
+Miss Boult has always taken a keen interest in supporting SEND pupils and has taught for 6 years prior to the SENDCo role in KS1.
+Miss Boult is allocated 3 days a week to manage SEND provision.

-We have a team of 15 teaching assistants trained to deliver interventions and Miss Woodward, our Level 4 TA also works as a Learning Mentor each afternoon in school.
-She works with Miss Boult and helps to support those children in our school with Social, Emotional and/or Mental Health needs by delivering a range of interventions in our nurture room.
+We have a team of 15 teaching assistants trained to deliver interventions and Miss Woodward, our Level 4 TA also works as a Learning Mentor.
+She works with Miss Boult and helps to support those children in our school with cognition and learning needs to develop their independent learning skills via timetabled support in class.
+School also employs a school social worker from CARITAS 1.5 days per week.
+Holly Roberts carries out direct work with pupils and their faimiles, small group work and whole class workshops to help support social, emotional and mental health needs amongst other avenues of support for our children and their families.

 Securing equipment and facilities

-Holden Clough Primary School will allocate the appropriate amount of core per-pupil funding and notional SEN budget outlined in the local offer in order to provide for SEN pupils.
+Holden Clough Primary School will allocate the appropriate amount of core per-pupil funding and notional SEND budget outlined in the local offer in order to provide for SEND pupils.

 We have a service level agreement in place with a private Educational Psychologist to secure our access to this service and reduce waiting times as much as we can.